lammps/lammps/doc/src/fix_neb.rst

 Note that the *ideal* form of nudging can often be more effective at keeping the replicas equally spaced.

-With a value of *equal* the spring force is computed as for *ideal*, before the climbing stage, then is computed to promote equidistant spacing in energy rather than distance:
+With a value of *equal* the spring force is computed as for *ideal* before the climbing stage, then is computed to promote equidistant spacing in energy rather than distance:

 .. parsed-literal::
    Fnudge_parallel = -\ *Kspring* \* (ED-EDideal) / (2 \* meanEDist)

-where ED is the sum of absolute (nonnegative) energy differences between knots, EDideal = (I-1)\*meanEdist and meanEdist is the average absolute energy difference.
+where ED is the cumulative sum of absolute energy differences
+|E(Ri+1)-E(Ri)| for i<I, EDideal = (I-1)\*meanEdist
+and meanEdist is the average absolute energy difference.
 This form of nudging is intended to aid schemes which integrate forces along NEB pathways such as :doc:`fix_pafi <fix_pafi>`.

 ----------